KAIST-AILab/DSTC10-SIMMC/README.md

   --model_dir=<YOUR MODEL CHECKPOINTS>
 ```

  This script makes the line-by-line *.txt result.
-To make from line-by-line *.txt to *.json, move into 'processing_data'.
+To make from line-by-line *.txt to *.json, move into `processing_data`.

  ```shell
  python convert_line_to_json_for_mm_dst.py \